Part II Context Engineering

 Source Notes / Further Reading

-- To revisit this chapter, start with
+- To revisit this chapter, start with the

 manuscript-en/backmatter/00-source-notes.mdunder### CH08 Reuse Skills and Context Packsandmanuscript-en/backmatter/01-reading-guide.mdunder## Context and Repo Design.